jpadesousa/ETH_Zurich_Euler_config/README.md

-# ETH Zürich Euler cluster config files used by the NME lab
+# NME lab Euler cluster config files

 This repository contains the config files used by the NME lab in the Euler cluster from ETH Zürich.<br/>
 <br clear="all" />